duckduckgo/p5-app-duckpan/README.md

 duckpan env
 ```

-View env commands and also shows the env variables currently stored in ~/.duckpan/env.ini
+View `env` commands and also shows the env variables currently stored in `~/.duckpan/env.ini`.

 ---